seanlhiggins/watterson/README.md

 <b>Update (7/11/19)</b>: Spent a few days just creating the basic building blocks in terms of functions and calls to interpret what a user provides in a CSV to turn into Looker logic.
 Figuring out the edges of calls and helper functions needed later to make things work.

+<b>Update (10/11/19)</b>: Did a bit of cleanup, prepped some stuff via Pandas so the eventual UI will have what it needs to construct an interface for selection of columns etc. Added a bunch of TODOs to keep a breadcrumb trail and keep focus on what's needed next.